 Since a proper and healthy technique is essential to any part of your bedtime yoga practice, we have compiled an ebook summarizing the basic yoga alignment principles to make your yoga practice safe and efficient.
 You can download our yoga alignment ebook for free and use it as a quick reference before you roll out your mat.

-Download Your Ebook For Free!
+Download Our Yoga Class Plans For Free!

 11. Child’s Pose With Bolster